dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 The values in Table 29.2 can also be used to compute the F, O, and H relative frequencies that are produced by the NCEP Verification System, and the Point-Stat tool provides an option to produce the statistics in this form.
 In terms of the other statistics computed by the Point-Stat tool, F is equivalent to the Mean Forecast; H is equivalent to POD; and O is equivalent to the Base Rate.
 All of these statistics are defined in the subsections below.
 The Point-Stat tool also provides the total number of observations, **T**.

 The categorical verification measures produced by the Point-Stat and Grid-Stat tools are described in the following subsections.
-They are presented in the order shown in :ref:`table_PS_format_info_FHO` through :ref:`table_PS_format_info_CTS_cont`.
+They are presented in the order shown in :numref:`table_PS_format_info_FHO` through :numref:`table_PS_format_info_CTS_cont`.

 TOTAL
 ~~~~~